 - God is the same God in both the Old and New Testaments; he did not change to become the loving, compassionate Messiah at the incarnation – “I am the Lord, and I do not change…” Malachi 3:6

-- Regarding “big picture” theology, I find great value in the rich teachings of dispensational, covenant, historical and futuristic interpretations of scripture.
-I do not find them in conflict but understand them to be complementary.
+- Regarding “big picture” theology, I find great value in the rich teachings of dispensationalism, covenant theology, historical and futuristic interpretations of scripture.
+I do not find these perspectives to be in conflict with each other, rather when properly understood, they are complementary.
 Otherwise stated, I long ago realized that God was bigger than the small theological box I tried to keep him in.

 - I believe the scriptures make generous use of types and shadows.
 People, events, and emblems under the old covenant system often foreshadow their future fulfillment which may occur decades, centuries, or even millennia in the future.

 - I accept the idea or principle of “first mention”.
 God often introduces something in the Torah (5 books of Moses) and then uses the balance of scripture to more fully reveal and build on that initial principle or idea.

 - The books of Romans, Hebrews, and Galatians form the foundation of New Testament theology.
 The rest of the New Testament focuses on the Gospels, books of church life and Christian experience, and finally a focus on the last days.
 All these areas are vital, but these three books seem to build the framework for New Testament theological understanding.
 As the theological foundation, the story and experiences of Abraham play a pivotal role in all three of these books.
 Without an understanding of Abraham’s life, his experiences with Yahweh and the larger Genesis story, our understanding of the gospel and plan of God will be limited.